GeniousSonu/Tmusic_player-/README.md

-# Tmusic_player-
+# Tmusic-player
-This is a simple music player web application
+This is a simple music player web application using HTML, CSS, JavaScript